 About HALOCK www.halock.com:

-Founded in 1996, HALOCK Security Labs is a hybrid security services firm that strives to balance both business needs and information security requirements.
+Founded in 1996, HALOCK Security Labs is a cyber security services firm that strives to balance both business needs and information security requirements.
 HALOCK’s philosophy of “Purpose Driven Security” focuses on defining and implementing just the right amount of security; not too much, not too little.
-HALOCK’s services include: Security and Risk Management, Compliance Validation, Penetration Testing, Incident Response Readiness, Security Organization Development, and Malware Defense Strategy & Solutions.
+HALOCK’s services include: Cyber Security and Risk Management, Compliance Validation, Penetration Testing, Incident Response Readiness, Security Organization Development, and Malware Defense Strategy & Solutions.